AND – It’s the time when many fundraising shops look ahead and create a detailed, annual fundraising plan for the coming year.

 It’s really important now to step back and organize yourself – and your office – and ALL your strategies and tactics – for the coming year.

-I can promise you that if you DO create a smart plan – you will have a focus, well-thought-our and doable strategies.
+I can promise you that if you DO create a smart plan – you will have focused, well-thought-out and doable strategies.
 You’ll sleep better at night AND you’ll raise a lot more money!

-- On July 29, we’ll tackle step one – a full assessment of how well we are doing and how much money is on YOUR table.
+- The Toolkit takes your through a full assessment of how well you are doing and how much money is on YOUR table.

-- On August 11, we’ll set our financial goals and detailed action plans for the coming year so we can systematically go after all those gifts and contributions.
+- Then it guides you to set financial goals and detailed action plans for the coming year so you can systematically go after all those gifts and contributions.